danielpodrazka/editor-mcp/README.md

    - `delete_file`: Deletes the current file
    - `new_file`: Creates a new file
    - `find_line`: Finds lines containing specific text
+   - `find_function`: Finds function or method definitions in Python and JavaScript/JSX files

 The server runs using FastMCP's stdio transport by default, making it easy to integrate with various clients.